 Anything You're Looking For?

-Some of the nurses who were nominated in the past spoke to SA about their experiences working in sepsis care and education:
+Need inspiration for your nomination?
+Here are some exceptional nurses who have been nominated and recognized in the past and shared their experiences working in sepsis care and education:

 - Gina Reitman, RN – Morris Hospital & Healthcare Centers